pithadiyarp/ronak/DW1000/DOC/Navigation.md

       Enter UNIT ID: 0 t0 2
       2
       ```
-* The Tag are configured using user-interface provide in `dw1000_rtls_arm` example as shown below.
     * To configure the device as Tag 0 with Mode 0 :
        ```bash
        Select Mode Configuration:  0:Mode-0 1:Mode-1 2:Mode-2 3:Mode-3